 1. What are disposable vapes and why are they popular?

-The kits are prefilled with flavoured e-liquid and nicotine, fitted with a precharged battery that is non-rechargeable, and they have no buttons.
+Disposable vapes are prefilled with flavoured e-liquid and nicotine, fitted with a precharged battery that is non-rechargeable, and they have no buttons.
 You activate the device by simply inhaling on the mouthpiece.
 The simplicity and convenience of this design has made disposables the go-to device for smokers who wish to quit.

 Single use vapes are infamous for their rich flavours.
 They offer a huge variety of options from fruit blends to candies, sodas and desserts.
 Unfortunately, disposables are frequently packaged in bright and colourful wrapping that has received criticism for its similarity to sweet shop candies.
 This, coupled with the sweetness, has been highlighted as the primary reason children find them so appealing.